Good litter tray hygiene is essential for cat and kittens - find out how to keep your litter trays hygienic and your pets healthy.

 All new cats introduced to the household should be quarantined for as long as possible.
 Quarantine means that they have no contact with any of the other cats in the household, and clothes should be changed after every point of contact with the cat.

-All cats should have their own litter tray that no other cat has access to.
-This can be done by either having each cat in its own room, or by using large boxes over the litter trays with electronic cat flaps and collars giving entry only to that cat
+Ideally, all cats should have their own litter tray that no other cat has access to.
+This can be done by either having each cat in its own room, or by using large boxes over the litter trays with electronic cat flaps and collars giving entry only to that cat.
+Sometimes this may not be practical and in those circumstances try to keep litter tray sharing to a minimum - ideally no more than 2 cats sharing (and make sure there are at least 2 trays between them)

 Overcrowding must be avoided at all costs - so if you opt for the boxed litter tray option so that you can have more than one cat in a room, we would advise on having no more than two or three cats to a room.
 Overcrowding increases a cat’s stress levels which is known to have a hugely negative impact on their immune system.
 Never have more than 6 cats to a room as this is shown to create a very high risk factor for Feline Infectious Peritonitis or FIP, which is a result of a coronavirus mutation and is lethal to cats.